View Full Version : Proposal: Ban Warnings

 I would have voted yes, but goofy's idea swayed me.
 It reminds me of a bill in congress.
 They tack on shit at the end that has nothing to do with the issue in question just to get it passed.
 That may not have been the case here, but i would hate to see a system such as goofy's get pased do to any confusion.
 If there isn't any, feel free to change my vote if you can.

-sweet Pentax
+18. sweet Pentax Registered Senior Member

-Das ist ja quasi wie bei der Stasi :rolleyes:
+Das ist ja quasi wie bei der Stasi

 True to an extent, but the consequence cannot always be a ban.